decipher2k/Windows-AI-Assistant/README.md

 https://www.lifewire.com/show-or-hide-icons-in-system-tray-in-windows-10-5115219
 Chat History:
 The chat history contains the last 3 messages.
 Thus you can really chat with the AI.
-The Awan implementation does not support a chat history.

 Keyword:
 You can set a custom keyword for starting speech recognition.
 Default is "Computer".
 Thus you can say "Computer, who was John F. Kennedy" to get informations about John F. Kennedy.